 End Note: I mention (it was culled from the published version) a hypothetical “equivalent” annual payout of $50,000 that would get you the same $1M ultimate reward, but spread out over time so that it would not be subject to the “millionaire’s tax”.
 That is, however, based on a very simplistic model ($50,000/year x 20 years = $1M).

 In a more realistic scenario, imagine that the average rate of inflation over that time was 2.25%, thus increasing the actual dollar amount of each annual payout over time while its value stayed the same.
-Further, assume that the annual payout was not merely stuffed under a mattress but was invested, as it was received, in more traditional/less risky investments than a personal business (like a stock/bond portfolio) that averaged an annual 6% rate of return.
+Further, assume that the annual payout was not merely stuffed under a mattress but was invested, as it was received, in more traditional/less risky investments than a personal business (like a stock/bond portfolio or, more likely these days, an index fund) that averaged an annual 6% rate of return.
 In that case, to end up with the same $1M at the end, the value of the annual payout would be, not $50,000, but roughly $35,000 valued in today’s dollars (meaning the cash value of the annual payout in the 20th year, after it had accrued 20 years worth of inflation); in the first year, the payout would have been roughly $22,000 in contemporaneous dollars (and would, of course, increase slowly over time to keep the value the same as inflation devalued the dollar).

 Yes, an extra $22k to $35k in your paycheck every year is not nothing, and most people would consider that someone who could manage it would be pretty fortunate.
 But, not millionaire fortunate.
 Not silver spoon in your mouth fortunate.
 Not filthy rich and don’t deserve it fortunate.
 Merely, good on you for being rewarded for your risk and hard work fortunate.
 I doubt many people would think, “Yep!
 Those people are rich!
 Let’s soak them…!”